 GitHub and Bitbucket Integration

-This document provides an overview of using GitHub or Bitbucket with CircleCI in the following sections:
+This document provides an overview of using GitHub, GitHub Enterprise, or Bitbucket Cloud with CircleCI in the following sections:

-When you add a project to CircleCI, the following GitHub or Bitbucket settings are added to the repository using the permissions you gave CircleCI when you signed up:
+To use CircleCI you need to be using either GitHub or Bitbucket for your VCS.
+When you add a project to CircleCI, the following GitHub or Bitbucket Cloud settings are added to the repository using the permissions you gave CircleCI when you signed up:

-- A deploy key that is used to check out your project from GitHub or Bitbucket.
+- A deploy key that is used to check out your project from GitHub or Bitbucket Cloud.

-- A service hook that is used to notify CircleCI when you push to GitHub or Bitbucket.
+- A service hook (or “push hook”) that is used to notify CircleCI when you push to GitHub or Bitbucket Cloud.

 After you create and commit a